 - Talk to your student beforehand about the financial obligation.
 Determine who will pay for what and where the limits are.

-- Understand that the fraternity/sorority recruitment at Mizzou is competitive, and not everyone who wants to be Greek will find a chapter that fits them.
+- Understand that the fraternity/sorority recruitment at Mizzou is competitive, and not everyone who wants to join a fraternity or sorority will find a chapter that fits them.

 - Do not become overly involved in the sorority and fraternity recruitment/intake process; this is your student’s decision.
 There will be plenty of activities and events for you to attend or even help plan once your student joins one of our organizations.